+The crontab command is used to maintain crontab files for individual users.
 By default the output of a command or a script (if any produced), will be email to your local email account.
-To stop receiving email output from crontab you need to append following string:
+To stop receiving email output from crontab you need to append following strings at the end of crontab entry.

-Cron Job Prevent the sending of errors and output
+Cron job prevent the sending of errors and output

 To prevent the sending of errors and output, add any one of the following at the end of the line for each cron job to redirect output to /dev/null.